Four opportunities and challenges in enterprise asset management

-In this blog post, let’s explore some of the most common asset management challenges and opportunities of today’s digital landscape.
-But first, what is an asset?
+Let’s explore some of the most common asset (and asset data) management challenges and opportunities of today’s digital landscape.
+But first, let’s define what we mean by ‘asset’.

 What is an enterprise asset?